gazebosim/gz-gui/tutorials/04_layout.md

                            `<server_control_service>` topic.
 This can be used
                            in applications like Ignition Gazebo which can run a server in a process separate from the GUI to stop both the GUI and the server when the window is closed.
+The value is case-insensitive.
 * `<server_control_service>`: Default `/server_control`.
 This is the name of `msgs::ServerControl`
                               service that allows e.g. stopping the server.
 It is usually not needed to alter this value.